saptarshi1996/sentiment-analysis-tech-support/README.md

     npm install
     ```

-3. Create a `.env.local` file in the frontend directory with the following content:
+3. Create a `.env.example` file in the frontend directory with the following content:
     ```env
     VITE_BACKEND_URL=http://localhost:8081/api
     ```